NeterAlex/arti_backend/README.md

 # Arti
-An article-editing application with the separation of front-end and back-end, developed in `typescript` and `go`
+An article-editing application with the separation of front-end and back-end, developed in `typescript` and `go`.

 This is the back-end project, and for front-end, it's **[here](https://github.com/NeterAlex/arti)**.